1997–98 Australian region cyclone season: Severe Tropical Cyclone Victor–Cindy

+The tropical low that was to become Severe Tropical Cyclone Victor-Cindy was first noted over Australia's Top End by the BoM on 5 February 1998 and was presumed to have formed out of the remnants of Severe Tropical Cyclone Katrina.
+Over the next couple of days, the system moved westwards over the Top End under the influence of a subtropical ridge of high pressure and emerged into the Indian Ocean to the north of Western Australia's Kimberley region.

-Cyclone Victor formed from a tropical low that was the remnant low of Cyclone Katrina, that passed across northern Cape York Peninsula.
-The low was weak and poorly structured as it moved to the north of Kimberley during 8 February; however, its organization improved significantly on 9 February, as it moved west-southwestward, away from the north Kimberley coast.
-An LNG tanker reported 40 knot winds near the center during the late afternoon of 10 February, and the storm was named Victor that night.
+However, its organization improved significantly on 9 February, as it moved west-southwest away from the north Kimberley coast.
+An LNG tanker reported 40-knot winds near the center during the late afternoon of 10 February, and the storm was named Victor that night.
 It continued to move westward and remained weak during 11 February, but intensified during 12 February.
 An eye became visible during the morning of 13 February, as Victor reached peak intensity.
-Victor continued moving west-southwestward but then progressively weakened.
-By the morning of 15 February, the system was sheared, with a fully-exposed low-level center apparent on satellite imagery.
+Victor continued west-southwestward but then progressively weakened.
+By the morning of 15 February, the cyclone was sheared, with a fully exposed low-level center apparent on satellite imagery.
 Victor was a small cyclone for its whole lifetime and was surrounded by very high environmental pressures.

-As Victor accelerated towards a west-southwestern direction on the edge of a subtropical high, it crossed the 90th meridian east early on 16 February, and was subsequently briefly renamed by Mauritius as Tropical Cyclone Cindy.
-Later that day, the Regional Specialised Meteorological Centre in Réunion (RSMC La Reunion) downgraded Cindy to tropical disturbance intensity.
+As Victor accelerated towards a west-southwest direction on the edge of a subtropical high, it crossed the 90th meridian east early on 16 February, subsequently being briefly renamed by Mauritius as Tropical Cyclone Cindy.
+Later that day, the Regional Specialised Meteorological Centre in Réunion (RSMC La Reunion) downgraded Cindy to a tropical disturbance.
+Cindy continued to lose its convection and vorticity until 19 February, when RSMC La Reunion reported that the cyclone dissipated, after having recurved to the south towards a polar trough.

+The time period from the initial formation of the low in the Coral Sea, until it could no longer be identified as a low in the south-central Indian Ocean was 51 days.

 Tropical Cyclone May

 May formed from an area of low pressure on 25 February 1998 near the Australian coast.
 May moved southward before making landfall near Mornington Island on 26 February.
 After that the storm dissipated while moving inland.
-There were no reports of deaths or damage from Tropical Storm May.
+There were no reports of deaths or damage from Tropical Cyclone May.